1953 – The East German Uprising peaks

 In June of 1947, its cover featured, for the first time, what became known as the Doomsday Clock.
 This would become the regular cover for Bulletin, throughout the run of its print edition, and even today’s online version, which has no cover per se, maintains the clock.
 The number of minutes before midnight – measuring the degree of nuclear, environmental, and technological threats to mankind – is periodically corrected; when it was first published, the clock was set at seven minutes to midnight.

 In September of 1953, Volume IX, Number 7, the Clock was set to 2 minutes to midnight – the closest they had ever been.
-The hands remained here until January of 1960, and have never again been set so close to midnight.
+The hands remained here until January of 1960, and in the following years, would peak at 17 minutes to midnight.
+In 2018, the hands were once again set to 2 minutes to midnight, where they remain to this day.

 Julius and Ethel Greenglass Rosenberg were a married couple from New York City.
 Of Jewish-American origin, the two had met in 1936 at a meeting of the Young Communist League.